unitaryfund/mitiq/docs/source/examples/layerwise-folding.md

 # ZNE with Qiskit: Layerwise folding

-This tutorial shows an example of how to mitigate noise on IBMQ backends with the Cirq frontend using layerwise folding in contrast with global folding.
+This tutorial shows an example of how to mitigate noise on IBMQ backends using layerwise folding in contrast with global folding.

+More information on the layerwise folding technique can be found in *Calderon et al. Quantum (2023)* {cite}`Calderon_2023_Quantum`.

 - [ZNE with Qiskit: Layerwise folding](#zne-with-qiskit-layerwise-folding)